bombay green

-- Sow the seeds of your favorite flowers right before the winter sets in as growth during winter is less.
+• Sow the seeds of your favourite flowers right before the winter sets in, as growth during winter is less.

-- Saplings will get ready in about six weeks.
+• Saplings will be ready in about six weeks.

 1. English Primrose:

-It’s a perennial plant type growing in partial shade and moist soil conditions making it a great addition to the woodland garden, which blooms around late winter to early spring.
+It’s a perennial plant type groWhy Choose Winter-Blooming Flowers for Your Garden?wing in partial shade and moist soil conditions making it a great addition to the woodland garden, which blooms around late winter to early spring.
 The charming clusters of pale yellow flowers brighten up the bleak winter days.

 2. Winter Jasmine: